-For the TEM equations the non-acceleration relations derived by Eliassen and Palm (1961) reduce to the simple expression $\nabla \cdot \mathbf{F} = 0$ , i.e., the forcing term on the right hand side of the zonal momentum Equation 3 is zero. $\mathbf{F}$ indicates the direction (Jucker, 2021) and magnitude of wave propagation in the meridional plane and, for small-amplitude waves, represents the flux of wave activity (Andrews, 1987).
-The observed climatological winter mean $\nabla \cdot \mathbf{F}/(\rho_0 a \cos \phi)$ is negative throughout the stratosphere (Figure 4) and therefore has a westward acceleration (eastward deceleration) effect on the circumpolar vortex.
-This explains why the polar night jets (Figure 2c) are weaker than would be expected from purely radiative considerations (Section 2.1).
-The arrows in Figure 4 indicate that Rossby waves are propagating upward from the troposphere though on reaching the stratosphere they turn equatorward.
-Essentially this is because of the variation in latitude of the refractive index (due mainly to its dependence on the Coriolis parameter $2\Omega \sin \phi$ ) in the wave equation (Matsuno, 1970) which determines the direction of propagation of Rossby waves in the $(\phi, z)$ plane (Butchart et al., 1982).
+For the TEM equations the non-acceleration relations derived by Eliassen and Palm (1961) reduce to the simple expression $\nabla \cdot F = 0$, i.e., the forcing term on the right hand side of the zonal momentum Eq.
+(3) is zero.
+F indicates the direction (Jucker, 2021) and magnitude of wave propagation in the meridional plane and, for small-amplitude waves, represents the flux of wave

+- activity (Andrews, 1987).
+The observed climatological winter mean ∇ · F/(ρ0a cos φ) is negative throughout the stratosphere (Figure 4) and therefore has a westward acceleration (eastward deceleration) effect on the circumpolar vortex.
+This explains why the polar night jets (Figures 2a and 2b) are weaker than would be expected from purely radiative considerations (Section 2.1).
+The arrows in Fig. 4 indicate that Rossby waves are propagating upward from the troposphere though on reaching the stratosphere they turn equatorward.
+Essentially this is because of the variation in latitude of the refractive index (due mainly to its dependence on the Coriolis parameter 2Ωsin φ) in the wave equation (Matsuno, 1970) which determines the direction of propagation of Rossby waves in the (φ z) plane (Butchart et al. 1982).
+As expected the wave fluxes are stronger in northern - propagation of Rossby waves in the (φ, z) plane (Butchart et al., 1982).
 As expected the wave fluxes are stronger in northern winter than in the southern winter due to the relatively weak surface forcing in the SH.

 Figure 4.
 Climatological mean F (arrows) and $\nabla \cdot F/(\rho_0 a \cos \phi)$ (contours at intervals $\pm 0.5, \pm 1.0, \pm 2, \pm 4, \pm 8, \dots$ ms-1day-1, with dashed contours denoting negative values) for (a) December-February in the NH, and (b) June-August in the SH, based on ERA-Interim (Dee et al., 2011) for the period of 1979-2018.
 Note the equator is on the left in both panels.
-For a clearer visualization of the direction of wave propagation F is scaled as $\frac{(p_s/p)^{0.6}}{a\pi} \times (F^{(\phi)}, 100 \times F^{(z)})$ , where p is pressure, and $p_s$ a reference sea level pressure taken as 1000 hPa.
-Figure kindly provided by Dr. Hua Lu and adapted from Figure 1b of Lu et al. (2015), with the SH climatology also included.
+For a clearer visualization of the direction of wave propagation F is scaled as $\frac{(p_s/p)^{0.6}}{a\pi} \times (F^{(\phi)}, 100 \times F^{(z)})$, where p is pressure, and p_s a reference sea level pressure taken as 1000 hPa.
+Figure is courtesy of Dr. Hua Lu.
+Figure 4a adapted with permission from Fig. 1b of Lu et al. (2015). ©American Meteorological Society.

-Rossby waves in the stratosphere are often transient and almost certainly thermally damped (Andrews et al., 1987) but the main cause of negative $\nabla \cdot \mathbf{F}$ and, therefore, an eastward deceleration (westward acceleration) of the mean flow is wavebreaking, at least in the extratropics.
+Rossby waves in the stratosphere are often transient and almost certainly thermally damped (Andrews et al., 1987) but the main cause of negative $\nabla \cdot \mathbf{F}$ and, therefore, an eastward deceleration (westward acceleration) of the mean flow is wave-

+- 170 breaking, at least in the extratropics.
 Waves propagating vertically, that do not encounter a critical layer (i.e., where the phase speed approaches that of the mean flow and propagation is inhibited), attain large amplitudes due to the exponentially decreasing density with height and the waves eventually break.
 Waves also break on encountering a critical layer either horizontally or vertically.
 Both gravity and Rossby waves experience amplitude growth with height.
-In the extratropical (and tropical) stratosphere most gravity waves predominantly propagate upward with some reaching the mesosphere where their breaking contributes significantly to driving the temperature away from radiative equilibrium (Leovy, 1964).
+In the extratropical (and tropical) stratosphere most gravity waves predominantly propagate upward3 with some reaching the mesosphere where their breaking - 175 contributes significantly to driving the temperature away from radiative equilibrium (Leovy, 1964).
 On the other hand, as Rossby waves are mostly refracted equatorward before reaching the mesosphere (e.g., Figure 4) the breaking occurs in the stratosphere and is now commonly diagnosed in terms of potential vorticity.